Pictures

 No. 4 Mk.
 II

 Socket bayonet for use with the caliber .303 Lee-Enfield No. 4 rifle.
-These saw extensive use during World War II and into the 1950s, when the Lee-Enfield was superseded by the 7.62 NATO caliber FN-FAL assault rifle.
+These saw extensive use during the Second World War and into the 1950s, when the Lee-Enfield was superseded by the 7.62 mm.
+NATO caliber FN–FAL assault rifle.

-This example was made during World War II by the Crown Corporation Small Arms Ltd., Long Branch, Ontario, Canada.
-According to Skennerton, Longbranch made approximately 910,000 bayonets 1942-1944.
+This example was made during the Second World War by the Crown Corporation Small Arms Ltd., Long Branch, Ontario, Canada.
+According to Skennerton, Longbranch made approximately 910,000 bayonets 1942–1944.

 7.875